marcosalvalaggio/edamame/README.md

 ```
 # Why Edamame?

 Edamame is born under the inspiration of the [pandas-profiling](https://github.com/ydataai/pandas-profiling) and [pycaret](https://github.com/pycaret/pycaret) packages.
-The scope of edamame is to build friendly and helpful functions for handling the EDA (exploratory data analysis) step in a dataset studied and after that train and analyze a models battery for regression or classification problems.
+The scope of edamame is to build friendly and helpful functions for handling the exploratory data analysis (EDA) step in a dataset studied and then train and analyse a model's battery for regression or classification problems.

 ## Exploratory data analysis functions